Bushrod Washington: Planter and George Washington's executor

 Upon his aunt Martha Washington's death in 1802, Bushrod Washington inherited all of George Washington's papers as well the largest part of his estate, including the Mount Vernon plantation, according to the terms of his late uncle's will.
-By George Washington's will, George's slaves were to be freed after his wife Martha died, as she had the use of them during her lifetime.
-However, Martha feared she might be poisoned, and so after consulting with Bushrod, signed a deed of manumission in 1800 and freed the slaves before her death.
+George Washington's will freed the people George enslaved after his wife Martha died, giving her control of them during her lifetime.
+However, Martha feared she might be poisoned, and so after consulting with Bushrod, signed a deed of manumission in 1800 and freed the enslaved people before she died.

-Thus, when Bushrod Washington and his wife moved to Mount Vernon in 1802, he brought his own slaves there.
-In 1803, Bushrod Washington and Lawrence Lewis (with the consent of the remaining executors) gave the other heirs the opportunity to buy various parcels of real estate in the estate.
-Not all potential heirs chose to participate, and some of those who bought parcels, never paid for them, which led to further legal problems.
+Thus, when Bushrod Washington and his wife moved to Mount Vernon in 1802, he brought people he enslaved.
+In 1803, Bushrod Washington and Lawrence Lewis (with the consent of the remaining executors) allowed the other heirs to buy various parcels of real estate in the estate.
+Not all potential heirs chose to participate, and some of those who bought parcels never paid for them, which led to further legal problems.